Vaccinations and Face Coverings

 Q1.
 What are the rules about being sick and coming into work?

-If an employee is sick, or exhibiting symptoms related to COVID-19, they should stay home and report their illness/symptoms to their supervisor and the COVID-19 Health Officer.
+If an employee is sick, or exhibiting symptoms related to COVID-19, they should stay home and report at the following URL: https://smccd.edu/return-to-campus/covid-positive-result.php

 Q2.
 Are mental health services available for faculty, staff and students who are experiencing anxiety, fear or depression?